maveniverse/mima/README.md

   case you have an application that is already using Sisu for DI, like apps using [Ollie](https://github.com/takari/ollie) or Sonatype Nexus2 is.

+## Things to be aware of

+When your library executes within Maven, the context you get is actually coming from Maven:
+* repositorySystem == provided by Maven
+* repositorySystemSession == provided and preconfigured by Maven (w/ all user whistle and bells)
+* remoteRepositories == the current project remote repositories

+The session and remote repositories (and many other things) can be customized via overrides, but the "with-user-settings" cannot.

+When your library runs outside of Maven, the context you get is created "from the scratch", based on initial overrides you provided:
+* repositorySystem == provided by (already existing or booted) Sisu DI
+* repositorySystemSession == provided by MIMA w/ or w/o user env (see overrides)
+* remoteRepositories == "central" or those from overrides

+In any case, context is properly set up to support all whistle and bells from latest resolver (working outside of Maven, or from inside of Maven if 3.9.x or later is used with it) like split repository, extensible checksum algorithms, modern transport (and obeys configuration like timeouts or headers, same as Maven would), provided checksums, repository filtering, locking, etc.

+MIMA supports all resolver configuration properties from https://maven.apache.org/resolver/configuration.html when runs in standalone mode or embedded in Maven 3.9.x (that provides resolver that supports new features).

+Note: overrides are "all or nothing", so for example IF there is a list of remote repositories, they REPLACE current repositories, if any.